 Python OpenCV Histogram of Grayscale Image

 A histogram is a graphical representation showing how frequently various color values occur in an image.
-It a graph or plot which represents the intensity distribution of an image.
-It is a plot with pixel values (ranging from 0 to 255, not always) in X-axis and corresponding number of pixels in the image on Y-axis.
+It is a graph or plot which represents the intensity distribution of an image.
+It is a plot with pixel values (ranging from 0 to 255, not always) in the X-axis and the corresponding number of pixels in the image on the Y-axis.

 Python OpenCV provides cv2.calcHist() function to calculate the histogram of one or more arrays.
 We can use this function to calculate the histogram of both single channel images and multi-channel images.
 In this article, we have used only single channel image.

 images: It is an image source of type uint8 or float32.

 channels: It represents the index of the channel.
 It is given in a square bracket.
 For the grayscale image, its value is .

 mask: It represents a mask image.
 To find the histogram of the full image, it is given as "None".

 histSize: It represents the number of bins provided as a list.